A $2$-compact group as a spets: Abstract

 \section{Abstract}

-In \cite{Malle19982} Malle introduced \textit{spetses} which are mysterious objects with non-real Weyl groups.
+In 1993, Brou\'{e}, Malle and Michel initiated the study of \textit{spetses} on the Greek island bearing the same name.
+These are mysterious objects attached to non-real Weyl groups.
 In algebraic topology, a $p$-compact group $\mathbf{X}$ is a space which is a homotopy-theoretic $p$-local analogue of a compact Lie group.
 A connected $p$-compact group $\mathbf{X}$ is determined by its root datum which in turn determines its Weyl group $W_\mathbf{X}$.
-In this article we give strong numerical evidence for a connection between these two subjects by considering the case when $\mathbf{X}$ is the exotic $2$-compact group $\DI(4)$ constructed by Dwyer--Wilkerson and $W_\mathbf{X}$ is the complex reflection group $G_{24} \cong \GL_3(2) \times C_2$.
+In this article we give strong numerical evidence for a connection between these two objects by considering the case when $\mathbf{X}$ is the exotic $2$-compact group $\DI(4)$ constructed by Dwyer--Wilkerson and $W_\mathbf{X}$ is the complex reflection group $G_{24} \cong \GL_3(2) \times C_2$.
 Inspired by results in Deligne--Lusztig theory for classical groups, if $q$ is an odd prime power we propose a set $\Irr(\mathbf{X}(q))$ of `ordinary irreducible characters' associated to the space $\mathbf{X}(q)$ of homotopy fixed points under the unstable Adams operation $\psi^q$.
 Notably $\Irr(\mathbf{X}(q))$ includes the set of unipotent characters associated to $G_{24}$ constructed by Brou\'{e}, Malle and Michel from the Hecke algebra of $G_{24}$ using the theory of spetses.
 By regarding $\mathbf{X}(q)$ as the classifying space of a Benson--Solomon fusion system $\Sol(q)$ we formulate and prove an analogue of Robinson's ordinary weight conjecture that the number of characters of defect $d$ in $\Irr(\mathbf{X}(q))$ can be counted locally.

 \keywords{fusion system, block, $p$-compact group, spetses}

 \subjclass[2010]{}